Average density of Bloch electrons in a homogeneous magnetic field: A second-order response

-To obtain (\ref{eq:o1_31_v1}) we used two derivatives of (\ref{eq:projector}), two derivatives of (\ref{eq:un_norm}), (\ref{eq:qgeoten}), and an integration by parts.
-To obtain (\ref{eq:o1_32_v1}) we used two derivatives of (\ref{eq:projector}) and \ref{eq:pos_mat_ele}.
+To obtain (\ref{eq:o1_31_v1}) we used two derivatives of (\ref{eq:projector}), two derivatives of (\ref{eq:un_norm}), and (\ref{eq:qgeoten}), and an integration by parts.
+To obtain (\ref{eq:o1_32_v1}) we used two derivatives of (\ref{eq:projector}) and (\ref{eq:pos_mat_ele}).
 Note the position matrix element squared in (\ref{eq:o1_32_v1}).
-This is expected since this term is nothing but the expectation value of the position operator squared in a many body Bloch state.
-Less obvious is the first term which is the (intraband) expectation value of the position operator squared.
+This is expected since this term is nothing but the expectation value of the position operator squared in a Bloch state.
+Less obvious is (\ref{eq:o1_31_v1}), which is also the (intraband) expectation value of the position operator squared.
 One key feature of our method is that it recovers, on equal footing, both intraband and interband processes.

-It is possible to use (\ref{eq:inv_mass_ten}) to eliminate the mass in favor of velocity and position matrix elements and comnbine with (\ref{eq:o1_11_21_v3}).
+It is possible to use (\ref{eq:inv_mass_ten}) to eliminate the mass in favor of velocity and position matrix elements and combine the result with (\ref{eq:o1_11_21_v3}).